-You will be asked to sign a consent form that gives your permission to do the procedure.
+- You will be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.

-Notify your physician if you are sensitive to or are allergic to any medications, iodine, latex, tape, and anesthetic agents (local and general).
+- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, iodine, latex, tape, or anesthesia.

-Notify your physician of all medications (prescribed and over-the-counter) and herbal supplements that you are taking.
+- Tell your healthcare provider of all medicines (prescribed and over-the-counter) and herbal supplements that you are taking.

-Notify your physician if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or other medications that affect blood clotting.
-It may be necessary for you to stop these medications prior to the procedure.
+- Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.
+You may be told to stop these medicines before the procedure.

-If a sedative is given before the procedure, you will need someone to drive you home afterwards.
+- If a sedative is given before the procedure, you will need someone to drive you home afterwards.

 Generally, a D&C follows this process:

-You will be instructed to empty your bladder.
+- You will empty your bladder.

-If general or regional anesthesia is used, the anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during surgery.
+- If general or regional anesthesia is used, the anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during surgery.

-A thin, rod-like instrument, called a uterine sound, may be inserted through the cervical opening to determine the length of the uterus.
+- A thin, rod-like instrument, called a uterine sound, may be inserted through the cervical opening to determine the length of the uterus.
 If you have local anesthesia, this may cause some cramping.
 The sound will then be removed.